 The future develops one day at a time, so you need to think about your CX strategy like a living thing that grows and changes quickly.

 Your digital CX strategy in 2023 may look a lot different when 2024 rolls around — nobody would be surprised if you find you need to pivot more than once.

 As technology advances, trends will emerge and influence customer perception.

 Pay close attention to those trends and how your target customers respond to them, be bold enough to try to create some trends yourself, and be prepared to evolve what digital CX looks like for your business.

 Speaking of trends, let's review a few digital trends that businesses are following (so far) in 2023.

 Digital Customer Experience Trends

-When we think of artificial intelligence (AI), we often think of sentient robots that mimic human actions and conversations.
-While these are fun, sci-fi villains, they aren't accurate representations of how AI is used in modern business.
+When we think of artificial intelligence (AI), we often think of sentient robots that mimic human actions.

 2. Increased Number of Chatbots

 Chatbots are about to explode in the retail space in North America and Europe because of how financially accessible NLP has become for medium and small businesses due to ChatGPT.